 We have recently introduced a Homebuyer Survey without a valuation at a reduced fee for those customers who have already had a valuation or do not need one.
 But is it worth it?
-In this blog, we explore whether a Homebuyer Report, also known as a Homebuyer Survey worth it when you’re in the process of buying or selling a property.
+In this blog, we explore whether a Homebuyer Survey, also known as a Homebuyer Report, is worth it when you’re in the process of buying a property.

-Firstly, what is a Homebuyers Survey?
+Firstly, what is a Homebuyer Report?
 Fundamentally, it is a more condensed version of the RICS Building Survey but offers more details than the mortgage valuation and RICS Condition Report.
 It lifts the lid on what is inside of the property and provides a thorough MOT to identify any risks and potential legal issues and highlights any urgent defects.

 Essentially, it is the best way of detecting any problems the property may have before you’ve moved in and it is too late.